mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     ![](./images/media/image40.png)

     d.
 Save the `server.xml` file.
-The server configuration is dynamically updated to reflect the update.
+The server configuration is dynamically updated to reflect the change.

 11. In the browser in the VM, view the `/health` endpoint again to view the health status of the application.